I’m interested in becoming accredited

-To help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works together with Australian police agencies and accredited bodies to deliver the National Police Checking Service (NPCS or the Service).
-The Service allows individuals to apply for a Nationally Coordinated Criminal History Check, which is commonly referred to as a police check.
+To help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works with Australian police agencies and accredited bodies to deliver the National Police Checking Service.
+The Service allows people to apply for a Nationally Coordinated Criminal History Check, commonly called a police check.

 About accredited bodies

-An accredited body (sometimes known as an accredited provider) is an Australian organisation or business that has been assessed by the ACIC and approved to request a police check on behalf of an individual.
-Accredited bodies are entrusted with direct access to the ACIC’s National Police Checking Service Support System (NSS) to submit applications and retrieve police check results for consenting applicants.
+An accredited body (sometimes known as an accredited provider) is an Australian organisation or business that has been assessed and approved by the ACIC to have access to the Service to request police checks on behalf of individuals.
+ACIC accredited bodies are entrusted with direct access to the our National Police Checking Service Support System (NSS) to submit applications and retrieve police check results for consenting applicants.

 Having direct access to police check results supports organisations to determine the suitability of applicants in an efficient and timely manner.
-However the benefits of direct access to NSS come with a greater degree of responsibility to protect the personal information the accredited body has access to.
+However, this comes with a greater degree of responsibility to protect the personal information the accredited body has access to.

 Accredited bodies include Australian federal, state and local government agencies, private sector businesses, not-for-profit organisations and screening units for working with children or vulnerable people.
 These organisations have a direct relationship with the police check applicant or the applicant’s employer.

 Your organisation may be able to perform police checks for a variety of people and for different purposes, depending on your organisation’s function.
 Generally, there are four service models that you can apply for.
 Your organisation may wish to apply for more than one service model.

 - Perform checks for individuals (as members of the general public) and charge a fee for your service.

 - Perform checks on behalf of other organisations who are your customers (including private, not-for-profit and government entities) and charge a fee for your service.